by Sami J. Karam

 In this vein, I was surprised to learn that awards for good architectural design are sometimes bestowed on buildings by people who have never actually visited these buildings but who develop their opinion merely by looking at photographs and plans.
 If you believe in the Architecture by Walking Around idea, this is a bit like a food critic rating a restaurant simply by looking at glossy photographs of the appetizers and entrées.
 Clearly that would not do because food is not about visual appeal but about taste, though of course you also want a dish to look attractive.

 Similarly, architecture is not mainly about visual appeal but about a sense of light and space, though of course you also want a building to look good.

 Hearing is critically important and requires its own experts in architectural acoustics.
-This is true not only for designing sound in an optimal way as in a concert hall, but also in the types of sounds the architect chooses to add inside a structure or the types of outside sounds that he chooses to neutralize.
-As an example, adding an escalator in a hotel lobby where there is minor traffic may result in a dominant and awkward recurrent sound every time a visitor steps on.
+This is true not only for designing sound in an optimal way as in a concert hall, but also in the types of sounds that the architect chooses to add inside a structure or the types of outside sounds that he chooses to neutralize.
+As an example, adding an escalator in a hotel or museum lobby where there is minor traffic may result in a dominant and awkward recurrent sound every time a visitor steps on.
 An escalator may look like a good idea in a floor plan but can be an unwanted noise intrusion when built.

 In the same way that photography is unable to address touch or hearing, it can also distort the archsense which is the sense of light and especially of space.
 Photographs, blueprints and models cannot capture the all-encompassing and all-consuming archsense.
 Some buildings that are boring on paper are entrancing when visited in person.
 Others that are exciting on paper are a let-down in person.